esmero/archipelago-documentation/docs/metadatatwigs.md

 	- Processor: Allows you to use a rich and expressive language to pick, check, iterate, transform and output your data inside the Template.
 We refer to this as “casting”.

 ### Where is Twig used in Archipelago?
-This templating system is exposed to Archipelago users through the UI and is stored alongside in the repository as content so that users can fully control how metadata is transformed and published without touching their individual sources.
-We named these `Metadata Display entities`, but they not only serve more than just display needs.
+This templating system is exposed to Archipelago users through the UI, and is stored in the repository as content.
+This setup empowers users to fully control how metadata is transformed and published without touching their individual sources or needing to manage hard-coded configurations.
+We named these readily accessible and powerful templates `Metadata Display entities`, but they serve more than just display needs.

 Twig drives **every** Page in a Drupal 8/9/10 environment.
 - Twig templates are normally files (.twig.html) that live in your Code.